Mass splittings of SU(3) baryons within a chiral soliton model: Summary and conclusion

 In the present work, we have investigated the mass splittings of the SU(3) baryons within the framework of an SU(3) chiral soliton model, taking into account SU(3) and isospin symmetry breakings due to the electromagnetic self-interactions as well as hadronic isospin mass differences.
 We found various mass relations of the baryon octet, decuplet, and antidecuplet.
 In particular, we obtained the generalized Gell-Mann-Okubo mass formulae that are well satisfied with the experimental data.
 We also derived the Coleman-Glashow mass formula and Guadagnini mass relation.
 In addition, similar mass relations in the baryon antidecuplet were presented.

-In order to determine the unknown model parameters $\alpha$, $\beta$, and $\gamma$, we employed the existing experimental data for the baryon octet, for the $\Sigma^*$, and for the $\Theta^+$ and $N^*$.
+In order to determine the unknown model parameters $\alpha$, $\beta$, and $\gamma$, we employed the existing experimental data for the baryon octet, the $\Omega^{-}$, and the $\Theta^{+}$.
 We then performed the minimization of the $\chi^{2}$.
-The second moment of inertia $I_2$ was also found, which is an essential key to explain the mass splittings within the baryon antidecuplet.
-Moreover, the pion-nucleon sigma term was determined to be $\Sigma_{\pi N}=(72.0\pm13.6)$ MeV.
-The present results of the $\Xi^*$ and $\Omega^-$ masses were in remarkable agreement with the experimental data.
-It indicates that the masses of the $\Theta^+$ and $N^*$ used as input in the present scheme are rather compatible with existing experimental data for the baryon octet and decuplet.
+The second moment of inertia $I_{2}$ was also found, which is an essential key to explain the mass splittings within the baryon antidecuplet.
+Moreover, the pion-nucleon sigma term was determined to be $\Sigma_{\pi N}=(36.4\pm3.9)$ MeV.
+The present results of the $\Sigma^{*}$ and $\Xi^{*}$ masses were in remarkable agreement with the experimental data.
+It indicates that the mass of the $\Theta^{+}$ used as input in the present scheme is rather compatible with existing experimental data for the baryon octet and decuplet.

 The present work is distinguished from the previous studies~\cite{Diakonov:1997mm,Ellis:2004uz} based on the chiral soliton model, which also deal with the mass splittings of the SU(3) baryons.
 The second moment of inertia $I_{2}$ plays a crucial role in explaining the heavier masses of the baryon antidecuplet, compared to those of the octet and decuplet.
 However, it was not possible to fix it unambiguously in previous works, so that results of the model calculations had to be used.
 Moreover, since the $\Sigma_{\pi N}$ was not uniquely known empirically, some ambiguities were inevitable in previous analyses.
 While Refs.~\cite{Diakonov:1997mm,Ellis:2004uz} used the experimental data for the baryon octet, they did not consider isospin symmetry breaking, so that they were unable to incorporate whole experimental information.